 And personal branding helps you generate chemistry for who you are and what kind of employee you’ll be.

 Don’t be afraid to tell people about your personality – how you work with and lead people, how you make things happen for a company, what you’re known for by peers and others at work, etc.

 If your executive resume is still partying like it’s 1999, you need to think like a resume branding pro, with 10 Do’s and Don’ts.

 And always be mindful that grammar and spelling errors really matter in your resume, biography, cover letters, LinkedIn profile, and any other personal marketing content.

 2. How many pages should my resume be?
 Is 3 pages too many?

-For the nearly 25 years I’ve been writing resumes, I rarely held fast to the rule that executive resumes should be no longer than 2 pages.
+For the 25 years I’ve written executive resumes, I rarely held fast to the rule that they should be no longer than 2 pages.
 I feel that 3 pages, when necessary, are perfectly fine . . . especially for c-suite and senior-level executives.
 It all depends upon what information truly needs to be included, to best position my client as a good-fit candidate for their target employers.

 This pertains to the nicely formatted version of your resume, designed for human eyeballs as you network your way into jobs.

 These days, in the age of Applicant Tracking Systems (ATS), job seekers need another version of their resume to make it through recruiters’ and HR departments’ databases.